TeliApp Articles • January 2, 2015

 A good software startup requires at minimum two critical roles whose fates are forever intertwined.
 An ethical sales person who can spin silk out of mud (the CEO) and a mad scientist programmer whose powers seem akin to that of a sorcerer (the CTO).
 While Ian (my CTO) laid the groundwork for our deep machine learning algorithms, I started to network with angels, vcs, prospects and began to do what I do best; to open doors.

 After about 18 months we hit a bump in the road.
 Ian’s parents wanted him to “get a real job”.
 Yikes.
 Several days later I found a solution during my morning shower, (where many of my solutions to critical problems are solved) which was so simple in its complexity and yet so complex in its simplicity.
 Ian and I knew how to design, build and test software.
 So instead of Ian getting a part time job (aka ‘the kiss of death’ to a startup) we would both get part time jobs, but working for the same company; our company.
 In addition to our dream of developing Ziggy to save the world, TeliApp would now also deliver custom software solutions.
-I started to leverage some of my prior contacts and within a few months we had an annual run rate of about $150k, which we’ve continued to grow over the years.
+I started to leverage some of my prior contacts and within a few months we had an annual run rate of about $150k, which we’ve grown considerably over the years.
 Nothing crazy, but just enough to get some office space, pay ourselves a basic salary (we ran the numbers, it came out to around $1.30/an hour, factoring in the number of hours we actually work in a week) and have enough left over to continue to open more doors.
 Custom software was and still continues to be a severe distraction from accomplishing our dream, but it kept us alive and even opened up some interesting and unexpected doors and opportunities.

 It’s now several years later.
-2016.
+Late 2014.
 We’ve built our Ziggy MVP (we call her Draconis, long story).
 And now, when we’re finally ready to capitalize on the angel and vc contacts that I’ve worked so hard to cultivate, a realization crystalizes.
 So over the course of the last few years I’ve attended many angel and vc networking events and whilst there met many founders.
 Other versions of me.
 Or so I thought.
 I didn’t realize it at first, because I did not actively track those other founders or the future of their companies, but while a great many of them were able to achieve an initial $250k seed raise, some of them ended up blowing through the money over the course of 12 months and ultimately went belly up.
 Many of them turned out to be smoke and mirrors.
 Weeds (not to be confused with Weeds the Showtime original show, although it totally rocked).
 I’d like to add here of course that many of my fellow entrepreneurs have succeeded and created valuable products and services in their respective industries.

 Many of the weeds in the startup industry are very easy to identify, both by real startup founders and by angels and vcs alike.
 But there is a particular kind of weed startup that it difficult to identify because it looks like a real startup.
 Much in the same way that I was not able to easily identify the weed that looked so much like a real plant, so too, angels and vcs have trouble identifying these well camouflaged weeds.
 Some of these weeds have a founder that may have had a small exit, but an exit nonetheless.
 Some of these weeds may have an actual product or service MVP that looks the part on the surface, but underneath the hood is nothing but, well, a poorly rooted weed.